-- Use of the RCS Logo on materials and websites for each surgical course run by the centre
+- use of the RCS logo on materials and websites related to the centre, and each course run by the centre;

-- Applicable courses will be awarded with Continuing Professional Development (CPD) points as part of course accreditation (where relevant)
+- applicable courses will be awarded with Continuing Professional Development (CPD) points as part of course accreditation.

 How to apply